buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 runMain();
 ```

-The magic is on line 3.
-This where I say, "go and deploy my contract and fund it with 0.1 Ethereum".
+The magic is on `hre.ethers.utils.parseEther('0.001'),`.
+This where I say, "go and deploy my contract and fund it with 0.001 Ethereum".
 This will remove Ethereum from my wallet, and use it to fund the contract. **That's it**.

-On lines 7 + 8 I test out to see if my contract actually has a balance of 0.1.
+I then do `hre.ethers.utils.formatEther(contractBalance)` to test out to see if my contract actually has a balance of 0.1.
 I use a function that `ethers` gives me here called `getBalance` and pass it my contract's address!

 But then, we also want to see if when we call `wave` if 0.0001 Ethereum is properly removed from the contract!!
 That's why I print the balance out again on lines 13 + 14 after I call `wave`.